respawn-app/FlowMVI/docs/faq.md

    resolutions at the moment of writing.
 Try to use `Distribute` instead.
 3. If one of the subscribers doesn't need to handle Actions, you can use another overload of `subscribe` that does not subscribe to actions.
+4. Try to use an `onUndeliveredIntent` handler of a plugin or install a logging plugin to debug missed events.

 ### Why does `updateState` and `withState` not return the resulting state?
 Why is there no `state` property I can access?